romelperez/prhone-log/README.md

   - `Boolean displayNamespace` - Display namespace.
 Default to `true`.
   - `Boolean throwErrors` - Throw errors on levels scale equal or below than 1.
 Default to `false`.
   - `Boolean history` - Keep history.
 Default to `true`.
+  - `Boolean colors` - Display messages with colors on node.js.
+Default to `true`.

 | Level | Scale  |
 | :---- | :----- |